tatumio/tatum-js/README.md

 ## Contributing

 Contributions to the Tatum API client are welcome.
-Please ensure that you have tested the changes with a local client and have added unit test coverage for your code.
+Please ensure that you have tested your changes with a local client and have added unit test coverage for your code.